Experts: The surgery can have big impact on people’s lives

 “Surgery was the only modality that lasted for a year,” Kim said.
 “People fail with dieting because it’s a physiology and biology issue.
 Our bodies were designed to preserve calories.
 Just a few hundred years ago, people were starving.
 The surgery changes the structure of the stomach or how food is absorbed.
 It limits the amount of food that can be eaten.
 Obviously, the psychological eval and support and dietary evaluation and support is a huge factor in this.”

 Insurance companies cover the procedure because it decreases other medical conditions.
-Kim said that after a gastric bypass, those with diabetes have an 80% chance that the condition will be resolved.
+Kim said that after a gastric bypass surgery, those with diabetes have an 80% chance that the condition will be resolved.
 Patients with high blood pressure, high cholesterol, acid reflux and sleep apnea also experience improvement in their conditions, as well as a reduction in joint pain.

 “We believe it impacts just about every aspect of a person’s health,” said Ken Cooper, s bariatric surgeon at Crouse.